Audi Quattro: Background

-The word quattro is derived from the Italian word for "four" to represent the fact that the vehicle delivers power to all four wheels.
-The name has also been used by Audi to refer to the quattro four-wheel-drive system, or any four-wheel-drive version of an Audi model.
+The model name quattro is derived from the Italian word for "four" to convey the idea that power is delivered to four wheels.
+Audi has also used the name to refer to the quattro four-wheel-drive system, or any four-wheel-drive version of an Audi model.
 The original Quattro model is also commonly referred to as the Ur-Quattro - the "Ur-" (German for "primordial", "original", or "first of its kind") is an augmentative prefix.
 The idea of such a car came from the Audi engineer Jörg Bensinger.

 The Audi Quattro was the first rally car to take advantage of the then-recently changed rules that allowed the use of four-wheel drive in competition racing.
 It won consecutive competitions for the next two years.
-To commemorate the success of the original vehicle, all subsequent Audi production automobiles with this four-wheel-drive system were badged with the trademark quattro with a lower case "q" letter.
+To commemorate the success of the original vehicle, all subsequent Audi production automobiles with this four-wheel-drive system were badged with the trademark quattro with a lower-case "q" letter.

 The Audi Quattro shared many parts and platform with the Coupé version of the Audi 80 (B2).
 The quattro was internally designated Typ 85, a production code it shared with the quattro versions of the Audi Coupé.
-Its characteristic flared wheelarches were styled by Martin Smith.
+Its characteristic flared wheel arches were styled by Martin Smith.
 The Audi Quattro also had independent front and rear suspension.

 Production history

-The idea for a high-performance four-wheel-drive car was proposed in 1977 by Audi's chassis engineer, Jörg Bensinger, after he found that the Volkswagen Iltis military vehicle could outperform other vehicles when tested in the snow.
+The idea for a high-performance four-wheel-drive car was proposed in 1977 by Audi's chassis engineer, Jörg Bensinger, after he found that the Volkswagen Iltis military vehicle outperformed other vehicles in tests involving snow.
 An Audi 80 variant was developed in co-operation with Walter Treser, Director of Pre-Development.